devbykendrick/devbycharles/README.md

 - 👋 Hi, I’m @devbycharles or Charles Rocha
-- 👀 I’m incredibly interested in building web applications with great user experiences and I'm aiming to have a career in Frontend Development
+- 👀 I’m a dedicated Frontend Engineer that has a passion for continuous learning and leveraging cutting-edge technologies to build visually stunning and user-friendly websites.
+Currently growing towards Full-stack Development.
 - 🌱 I’m currently building applications with Vue, Node, React, React Native, and Python
 - 📫 Please reach me at devbycharles@gmail.com